-Maytag Tip: Wash Gym Clothes Inside Out
+How to Wash Gym Clothes

 Washing heavily soiled athletic wear inside out will help soapy water reach the inside surface where sweat and odor get trapped.

-denim, cotton, synthetics, blends, delicates, towels and bedding
+Denim, cotton, synthetics, blends, delicates, towels and bedding

 Keep lint off clothes by washing lint-giving fabrics like towels and rugs separately from lint-takers like synthetics, knits and corduroy.

-If your washer requires High-Efficiency (HE) detergent, check that you’re using HE detergent.
+If your washer requires high-efficiency (HE) detergent, check that you’re using HE detergent.
 Learn more about HE detergent with this quick guide.